PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-04 20:21:14
+Last updated: 2024-04-04 20:21:46
-Random Quote: Barney: "I was having such a good time greasing 12-year-olds."Ted: "LaserTag."Marshall: "Helpful.
-Continue." - Marshall Eriksen
+Random Quote: I did the world a favor.
+People like Dalton shouldn't be allowed to procreate.
+Getting expelled was just a bonus. - Wednesday Addams